-- During the mating season male elk bugle and grunt.
+- During the mating season, male elk bugle and grunt.
 Females may respond to their calls with a barking noise.
-Males will roll in mud during the breeding season to become more attractive to the females.
+Males will also roll in mud during the breeding season to become more attractive to the females.

 At the Zoo